What is the current price / NAV of HSBC Large Cap Fund(IDCW-Payout)?

 What is the AUM of HSBC Large Cap Fund(IDCW-Payout)?

-The expense ratio of HSBC Large Cap Fund(IDCW-Payout) Plan is 1.25 as of 20th June 2025.What is the alpha ratio of HSBC Large Cap Fund(IDCW-Payout)?
+The expense ratio of HSBC Large Cap Fund(IDCW-Payout) Plan is 1.26 as of 9th March 2026.What is the alpha ratio of HSBC Large Cap Fund(IDCW-Payout)?

 Alpha is the excess return of a fund compared to its expected return, based on its beta and the risk-free rate.
 Positive alpha indicates that the fund has outperformed its expected return, while negative alpha suggests underperformance.